bradleypallen/inference-article/outline.md

 ## Early years

-## The birth of the expert systems market
+## The "Gang of Four" and the dawn of the expert systems market

 ## Applications successes

-## The start of the "AI winter"
+## The decline of the expert systems market and the onset of the "AI winter"

 ## Pivoting to the customer support market

 ## IPO and acquisition by eGain

-## Retrospective assessment

-## The role of the expert systems company in the evolution of artificial intelligence
+## Retrospective assessment: the role of the expert systems company in the evolution of artificial intelligence